 The art cannot die.

 Every artwork on Perpetual is provably permanent, and that permanence does not depend on Perpetual.
-A mandatory onchain proof anchors each token to Ethereum.
+A mandatory on-chain STATE shard (SSTORE2) anchors each token to Ethereum.
 Anyone can reproduce the verification, and the entire index can be rebuilt from public data alone.
 This page explains, precisely, how.

 We claim exactly one thing, and we claim it precisely: the artwork survives.
 The orderbook and index are run conventionally, centralized for speed, and their failure can never touch your art or your ownership.
 We do not claim a decentralization we have not built.